 The body primarily rids itself of toxins through urine, feces and sweat.
-Each of these is water based.
-When you don’t drink enough water are even mildly dehydrated, toxins cannot be eliminated at the rate they should be.
-They will instead remain in the bladder, bowel and skin, where they can actually be reabsorbed into the body.
+Each of these is water-based.
+When you don’t drink enough water, or are even mildly dehydrated, toxins cannot be eliminated at the rate they should be.
+Instead, they remain in the bladder, bowel and skin where they can actually be reabsorbed into the body.
 Many toxins found in the body are carcinogenic, and their rapid excretion is imperative for anyone who is looking for health.

 We excrete 10 to 15 cups of fluid each day in urine, feces, sweat and through exhaling.
 What is lost must be replaced by fluid in food and drink.
 If you are getting enough water, your urine should be nearly colorless.

-Here are some tips to make sure you are drinking enough water:
+Helpful tips to make sure you are drinking enough water

 - Drink a glass of water as soon as you get up and when you go to bed.